What's Ryan Reynolds got against Eurovision?

 With rising Canadian pop stars like Shawn Mendes and Alessia Cara getting international airplay, it's easy to imagine Canada winning the final.

-Lee says dislike of outsiders has hurt Australia in the past.
+Adams says dislike of outsiders has hurt Australia in the past.
 Winners' scores are based both on the input from judges, who are part of the music industry, as well as the general public.
 While Australia has typically scored well with judges, the public is not as keen.

-"There's a bias against Australia," he said.
+"There's a bias against Australia," he says.
 "Canada would be confronted with the same issue."

 How could Canada get involved?